The terms supervisor and manager are often used interchangeably but there are distinct differences between them.

 Tops Skills for Managers

 Strategic thinking: Strategic thinking involves leveraging one’s strengths and insights to ignite positive change and elevate a business’s competitive advantage.
-Successful strategic thinking is being able to critically analyze a situation, adapt to changing environments, and manage risk and opportunities.
+Successful strategic thinking is being able to critically analyze a situation, adapt to changing environments, and manage risks and opportunities.
 Managers are focused on what they need to do today to create a better tomorrow.

 Accountability: Managers must take accountability for the objectives and initiatives they establish to help reach bottom-line results.
-This requires having ongoing coaching with supervisors and staff and communicating key information and updates to relevant stakeholders.
+This requires ongoing coaching with supervisors and staff members and communicating key information and updates to relevant stakeholders.

 Elevate Your Supervisor and Manager Training with CMOE